ansys/pystk/doc/source/api/ansys/stk/core/stkutil/IPropertyInfo.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkutil.IPropertyInfo.name`
+              - Get the name of the property.
             * - :py:attr:`~ansys.stk.core.stkutil.IPropertyInfo.property_type`
+              - Get the type of property.
             * - :py:attr:`~ansys.stk.core.stkutil.IPropertyInfo.has_min`
+              - Determine if the property has a minimum value.
             * - :py:attr:`~ansys.stk.core.stkutil.IPropertyInfo.has_max`
+              - Determine if the property has a maximum value.
             * - :py:attr:`~ansys.stk.core.stkutil.IPropertyInfo.min`
+              - Get the minimum value of this property.
+Use PropertyType to determine the type to cast to.
             * - :py:attr:`~ansys.stk.core.stkutil.IPropertyInfo.max`
+              - Get the maximum value of this property.
+Use PropertyType to determine the type to cast to.

 Import detail